 The New Mexico Legislature will open its 60-day session on January 20.
 The January Unit meetings will help you to prepare.
 See what issues the League will be supporting or opposing, consider joining the LWV New Mexico Action Committee, plan to attend League Day at the Legislature!
 To further help you to prepare for the legislative battles, former Representative Rick Miera will talk about his experience in fighting for education in the legislature, and Gerhard Salinger will discuss the National Science Foundation's role in determining what strategies work best in educating children.

 All unit meetings are open to the public.
 Bring a friend!

 at the MCM Elegante Hotel at 2020 Menaul NE

 Reservations are required.
 Call 505-884-8441 to reserve your place.
 The luncheon cost is $17 for members and $20 for non-members.
-Special holiday meal of ham, scalloped potatoes, seasonal vegetable, and pecan pie!
-(Vegetarian selection substitutes portobello mushroom for the ham.)
-Be sure to specify your meal choice when you call in (884-8441) or email (lunch at lwvcnm dot org) your reservation.
-The deadline is December 8, Monday, preferably before 10am.
+Be sure to specify whether you want the vegetarian selection when you call in (884-8441) or email (lunch at lwvcnm dot org) your reservation.
+The deadline is January 5, Monday, preferably before 10am.

 You can view or download back issues of the Voter all the way back to 2005 by going to the Newsletters page.

-The popular Who's Who, listing all your elected officials and how to contact them, will be updated to reflect the results of the November general election, once all of the contests have been finalized.
+The popular Who's Who, listing all your elected officials and how to contact them, is being updated to reflect the results of the November general election.
 Until then, you can download or view the 2014 Who's Who..
-Hardcopies are available at libraries and the League office.
+Hardcopies will be available at libraries and the League office.
 The Who's Who is a publication of the League of Women Voters of Central New Mexico Education Fund (a 503(c) organization).

 If you would like to help finance theWho's Who, please consider a contribution to the League's Education Fund.